FORD AUSSIE HOOPS

 This gear is yours to keep and is designed to follow players throughout their time in the development pathway.
 As children grow, larger-sized uniforms and basketballs will be available for one-off purchase when needed.

-Starting in 2026, gear will be included in a one-time New Starter Fee for new participants.
-Returning players who already have their gear will pay a reduced Returning Player Fee, keeping the program affordable for families over time.
+Gear is included in the one-time New Participants fee.
+Returning players who already have their gear will pay a reduced Returning Player fee, keeping the program affordable for families over time.

 - Our Courts -